gamer-os/gamer-os.github.io/README.md

 start gaming right away with zero configuration thanks to [Steam Tweaks](https://github.com/gamer-os/steam-tweaks/blob/master/README.md)

 ### ● always up to date
-frequent updates delivering the latest drivers and software for an optimal experience
+regular updates delivering the latest drivers and software for an optimal experience

 ### ● zero downtime updates
-fully automatic OS updates that run in the background without disrupting gameplay ([more info](https://github.com/gamer-os/frzr))
+fully automatic updates that run in the background without disrupting gameplay ([more info](https://github.com/gamer-os/frzr))

 ### ● controller first
 fully controller compatible interface with no mouse or keyboard required (but you can still use a mouse and keyboard if you want to)